RobertDober/earmark_dingus/README.md

     ...?text="**Hello** _World_"
 ```

-will return a json response
+will return a json response like the following

 ```
 { "name": "Earmark",